This page is about access to UK clinical trials if you are from overseas. There is information about

 You could try looking at overseas trials information databases.
-These include
+These include:

 If you are not a UK resident you would need private health insurance or your own funding.
-Insurance companies are usually not prepared to pay for treatments that are still being tested in trials.
+Insurance companies are often not prepared to pay for treatments that are still being tested in trials.

-- Any tests you need to have during the trial
+- any tests you need to have during the trial

-- Equipment used to give the treatment
+- equipment used to give the treatment

 People taking part in clinical trials need close monitoring by the trial doctors.
 So you may have to stay in the UK for some time.